 "Charlie asked dangerous people questions.
-Stupid, that he didn't want to chuck it."
+He didn't want to chuck it."

-"No, he was an annoying idiot in the end, nosey, and didn't know when the keep his mouth shut.
-It was for his own good, really.
+"Yes, he was an annoying idiot in the end, nosey, and didn't know when the keep his mouth shut.
 He didn't know what evil he was dealing with, and he would've killed the whole family."

 "Hang on…" Harry pointed, spearing the sentence in its wake.
-"Isn't it your mission to kill the whole family?"
+"Isn't it your mission to kill your family?"

 "It is," the Mirror answered, licking his bottom lip.

 His gut feeling was telling him something else, but he didn't prod further, worried he'd end their newfound good terms.
-"Do you think this Stitch will help Voldemort?
-He's powerless."
+"Do you think this Stitch will help regain Voldemort's power?"

-Mirror Harry grinned, "Oh you found out about that, did you?
+Mirror Harry grinned.
+"Oh you found out about his loss of magic, did you?
 That, I'm afraid, was my fault."
 And with those last words he disappeared.

 Harry suddenly woke, realising he had sat up in bed as he slept, his hand outstretched to the place Mirror Harry had been.
 He must have yelled out as well.